 Whatever backup scheme you set up, remember that a backup is a living thing.
 You have to feed and care for it.
 You should regularly check the viability of your backups by recovering a few random files to a temporary location.
 Verify that they are correct.

-You should also be checking whatever software you use (if any) to handle automating your backups.
-Check to make sure that the quantity of data backedup up is rational.
+You should also check whatever software you use to handle automating your backups.
+Check to make sure that the quantity of data backed up is reasonable.
 If you have a mostly full 2TB drive in your laptop and your backup drive has 200GB of data on it, alarm bells should go off.
 If the software has any warnings or errors, dig into those.
 Don’t just ignore them.